New York and Putnam Railroad: Legacy

+Remaining stations

-A replica of the former Bryn Mawr Park station at the former Palmer Road grade crossing is in use as a grocery.
+A pseudo replica of the former Bryn Mawr Park station at the former Palmer Road grade crossing is in use as a grocery.
 The station in Briarcliff Manor was purchased by the village in 1959 and converted into the Briarcliff Manor Public Library.
+The station in Millwood remained until 2012, but it was torn down in May 2012 due to structural instability.
 The station in Elmsford serves as a restaurant.
 The Yorktown Heights station had its exterior restored and is the centerpiece of the town park.
 The station in Lake Mahopac has been an American Legion Hall since 1965.
-The freight house in Baldwin Place and the station in Tilly Foster are on private property.
+The freight house in Baldwin Place and the station in Tilly Foster remain but are on private property.
+Skeletal remnants of the Van Cortlandt station remain in Van Cortlandt Park.

+Getty Square Branch

 The Getty Square Branch still shows evidence of its existence, with vestiges of the railroad and stations, and neighborhoods exhibiting characteristics of transit-oriented development.
 Getty Square station, originally a head house and train shed, was replaced by an office building, which still stands and is ornamented on its exterior and in its lobby with images of locomotives.
 The 3.4 mile-long right-of-way is part of the trail system in Van Cortlandt Park, including the bridge that carried the branch over the Henry Hudson Parkway.
 Old railroad ties can be found along the right-of-way.
 The right-of-way within New York City ends at a parking garage for an apartment building in Yonkers.
 To the north of the apartment building, another parking lot was built.
 The bridge over the adjacent street was walled-in where the ROW used to pass underneath.

 Abutments of the former branch can be found at School Street across from Herriott Street, McLean Avenue near South Broadway, and the former Lowerre Station on Lawrence Street at Western Avenue.
 The former Caryl Station on Caryl Avenue between Saratoga and Van Cortlandt Park Avenues, with the tunnel into Van Cortlandt Park walled-off by cinder blocks, is now the Caryl parking lot and playground.
 A lot of the intrusions on the branch were from the expansion of outside storage from adjacent industries, which broke up the right-of-way in many places, especially in Yonkers.

 Private homes that once served the branch include the termini houses of the Park Hill station's adjacent funicular, on Undercliff at Park Hill Terrace, and on Alta Avenue north of Overcliff, and the home of the railroad's president, also on Alta Avenue.
 North from the Yonkers-New York City boundary, the path of the route generally follows the path of the Saw Mill River Parkway until it reaches East Irvington.